 5. How can I get involved with Panhellenic standards?

-The Panhellenic Standards Board is chaired by the Panhellenic VP Standards, Mary Grady Bell, and one Panhellenic Judicial Board representative from each chapter.
+The Panhellenic Standards Board is chaired by the Panhellenic VP Standards, Gabby, and one Panhellenic Judicial Board representative from each chapter.
 Applications for the judicial board will be sent to chapter presidents in late February.
 Please email firstname.lastname@example.org with any standards related rules suggestions or questions.

 1. How do I get a social event approved for my chapter?